newman-theinnovator/e-portfolio-1/README.md

 # first-e-portfolio
-HTML-CSS Practice Portfolio: This is my practice project, serving as an e-portfolio showcasing my progress in HTML and CSS.
-Explore this single web page, responsive design, and creative experiments as I develop my front-end skills.
-Join me on this practice journey as I learn, create, and refine my abilities in web development.

 **HTML-CSS Practice Portfolio Documentation** ✨

 This repository serves as a documentation for my HTML-CSS practice portfolio project.
 Here, I have created an e-portfolio using only HTML and CSS, showcasing my progress and skills in front-end web development.